Recycling electrical items

 • coffee machines

-What can I do with my larger WEEE items?
+What you can do with your large WEEE items

 • fridges and freezers